helnguyen/CS-330-Getting-Started-With-Go/README.md

 7. **Run and Debug**: Use the integrated terminal to execute commands like `go run` to run your program or click on the play icon on the top right.
 If code run in the `Output` tab, click on the setting icon in the bottom left corner, select `Setting` > `User` > `Extension` > `Run Code configeration`.
 Ensure that the `Run In Terminal` box is checked off.

-8. **Manage Notifications**: After running the code notificatios may pop up from the `Go (Extension)`depending on your system.
-Just install all the recommeded module.
+8. **Manage Notifications**: After running the code notificatios may pop up from the `Go (Extension)` depending on your system.
+Just install all the recommeded modules.

 ### Commenting on Go
 In Go, you can add comments to your code using two different styles: single-line comments and multi-line (block) comments.
 Here's how you can use both styles: